xironix/freebsd-vagrant/README.md

 with respect to any default software installed or even custom Vagrant boxes based on 9.1-RELEASE.

+**UPDATE:** The URL for the Vagrant boxes has changed.
+Please update your Vagrantfile to reflect the changes.

 **IMPORTANT:** With the release of Vagrant 1.1.0 through to 1.1.2 (support in future versions remains to be seen), mounting NFS shares fails.
 With much tial and error, I was forced to write a shell provisioning script to mount NFS shares manually.
 Please see [Vagrant & FreeBSD](#vagrant--freebsd)

 **CHANGELOG:**
+* 2012-03-23 - Renamed S3 path to use lowercase (S3 best practices)
 * 2012-03-22 - Included openjdk7 as requested by
 [@marcoVermeulen](https://github.com/marcoVermeulen)
 * 2012-03-22 - Updated README.md for Vagrant 1.1.2 (what a pain!!)